 The payment system only allows one application per student.
-Parents in shared custody situations must make the decision beforehand who applies for the CSEF at the school on behalf of their child/ren.
+Parents in shared custody situations (who both hold a concession card) must make the decision beforehand who applies for the CSEF at the school on behalf of their children.

 Schools should not be put into the position of arbitrating this decision.

 Schools can contact the Department's CSEF helpdesk for advice on 1800 060 970.